Blue Bayou and Dixie Landin': Incidents

+Over the Rainbow

 On June 9, 2006, a 2-year-old boy broke his arms and legs after falling at least 25 ft from the “Over the Rainbow” ride.
 He was seated next to 3½-year-old sister but about 8 ft from his mother at the time; his mother says she was told that the other adjacent seat was out of order.

+Xtreme

 On July 11, 2010, around 4:00 p.m., a woman fell to her death from the now-defunct Xtreme roller coaster.
+An investigation into the accident by the Office of the Louisiana State Fire Marshal could not determine an exact cause for the accident.

+OSHA violations

 On August 4, 2011, Blue Bayou and Dixie Landin' was fined $25,295 by the U.S. Department of Labor for numerous labor violations.
 The park was allowing minors to work more than eight hours a day.
 49 minors in the 14- to 15-year-old category were found to be subject to child labor provision violations.

 Hurricane Gustav

 Hurricane Gustav caused moderate damage to both parks on September 1, 2008.
 Many trees were snapped, blown over, or uprooted.
 The Coca-Cola stage was destroyed, the awnings were blown off the Azuka, a portion of the Pirate's Cove roof was blown off, and a storage building alongside the Lazy River had its metal chimney knocked down onto the roof (it still remains lying on the roof, and was actually damaged again by Hurricane Isaac in 2012); the storage building contains the Lazy River's water flow pump.
 Multiple other attractions and buildings were affected.
 Luckily for Blue Bayou/Dixie Landin', the parks had just ended their season when the storm struck.
 They reopened in time for the 2009 season.